Repository

 Let’s assume that you’ve got your files in a directory.
 You’ve used git init to set up git to manage the files in that directory.5

-The next step is to tell git that there’a remote repository associated with the contents of your local directory:
+The next step is to tell git on your computer that there’a remote repository associated with the contents of your local directory.
+Since I use Codeberg as my central repository location, and I use SSH to access it, this is how it looks for me:

-Note that the name origin is can be any alias.
-However, the name origin is standard and I suggest that you don’t change it.
+The name origin can be any alias.
+However, origin is standard and I suggest that you stick with it.

 To send the current git “state” (up to your most recent git commit) to the remote repository, use git push: